Thursday

 What is tai chi?

-When most people say 'tai chithey mean tai chi for health: the peaceful slow motion exercise.
+When most people say 'tai chi' they mean tai chi for health: the peaceful slow motion exercise.

 Tai chi for health is gently challenging and assumes no existing level of fitness.